Aditya-21052131/Inclusive-eKYC-Verification/README.md

 # Inclusive-eKYC-Verification
 The Inclusive eKYC Verification Platform is a secure, scalable, and globally adaptable eKYC solution that integrates with MOSIP’s eSignet for verifying customer identities.
+This platform can be used by banks, insurance providers, telecom companies, and government bodies to verify users’ identities digitally, ensuring regulatory compliance, security, and inclusivity.
+The solution is designed to support seamless onboarding of users from all socio-economic backgrounds.